kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 ### Prerequisites

 - I have Java 8 or higher
+- I have Bash shell.
+On Windows I installed
+[Git for Windows](https://gitforwindows.org/) and got bundled "Git Bash".
 - I have an AWS Account for my use
 - I have an IAM User with enough privileges.
-- I have [AWS CLI](https://aws.amazon.com/cli/) installed and configured on my Mac/PC
+- I have [AWS CLI](https://aws.amazon.com/cli/) installed and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) on my Mac/PC
 - I have the `default` profile in the `~/.aws/credentials` file is configured to point my priviledged IAM User.

 ### If you want to try yourself